ad-hom/pdf-outline/README.md

 # pdf-outline
-Example files for applying bookmarks to an existing PDF
+Example files for applying bookmarks to an existing PDF with pdflatex

 ## Instructions
 To apply the bookmarks, after you've mapped section titles to the desired pages and nesting levels: